Independence Pass: Independence Pass Foundation

 With the success of these projects, IPF has been doing revegetation projects along the road below the Top Cut since 2004.
 Compost blankets were applied to large sections of the soil to replace lost nutrients.
 In 2009 the foundation began removing metal and rebar snow fences embedded in the soil just below the pass summit during the 1960s as part of an abortive project to increase meltwater capture by the Twin Lakes Tunnel.
-They were an aesthetic blight as well as an environmental problem, and had to be removed using a team of mules and helicopters due to the wilderness area restrictions.
+According to the IPF, they were an aesthetic blight as well as an environmental problem, and had to be removed using a team of mules and helicopters due to the wilderness area restrictions.
 The last fence material was removed in 2012.

 IPF has undertaken other projects to promote awareness of the work that needs to be done at the pass to protect its distinctive environment.
 Groups from local schools have spent a day up in the pass working and learning.
 Many have adopted the same sites and work on them with a new class each year.
 Along with the Aspen Center for Environmental Studies, the foundation also cosponsors a "My Independence" all-day walking tour of the pass for adults that covers ecological topics in depth.

-Every May since 1994, just before CDOT reopens the pass, the foundation holds its popular Ride for the Pass, a charity bicycle race that serves as a major outreach event and fundraiser.
+Since 1994, the foundation has held a 'Ride for the Pass' charity bicycle race in May, just before CDOT reopens the pass.
+The event serves as an outreach event and fundraiser.
 It follows a 9.5 mi route from the gate east of Aspen to the Independence townsite, climbing 2500 ft in the process.
-The IPF has canceled it twice due to poor weather.
+By 2012, the IPF had canceled the event twice due to poor weather.